Tuminha/NHANES-Periodontitis-Machine-Learning-Project/ARTICLE_DRAFT.md

 ### 4.3 Clinical Implications

 **As a screening tool:**
-- 98% sensitivity means minimal missed cases
+- 99.9% sensitivity means minimal missed cases at rule-out threshold
-- 73% PPV means ~27% false positive referrals
+- ~73% PPV means ~27% false positive referrals
 - Acceptable for population screening (rule-out application)

 **NOT suitable for:**